MehdiNoroozi/JigsawPuzzleSolver/README.md

 ```
 The first argument is the path to ImageNet lmdb dataset includes shuffled images with original size.
 Caffe indludes scripts to generate this dataset.

-Then you need to make the customized caffe version that generates puzzles on the fly.
+Then you need to make the customized Caffe version that generates puzzles on the fly.
 ```bash
 cd caffe-maste-jps
 make all matcaffe